Alfresco/alfresco-content-app/docs/features/README.md

 The Knowledge Discovery components, services, and APIs have been removed as of ACA version 8.0.0 and ADF version 9.0.0.
 The integrated Knowledge Discovery features have been replaced with a section in the side navigation panel containing a link to the standalone Knowledge Discovery UI in ACA and ADW.

+If you were using those features, please consider cleaning Local Storage in your browser as *aiReferences* entry may remain.